-A number of options and resources are available to the SECCO, which will include liaison with cinema or theatre management, identifying all the key individuals, agencies and departments involved in the event as well as seeking advice from the relevant CTSA.
+A number of options and resources are available to the SECCO, which will include liaison with the aerodrome security and operations staff, to identify all the key individuals, agencies and departments involved in the event as well as seeking advice from the relevant CTSA.

-The SECCO will provide the Gold/Strategic Commander with a series of observations and recommendations to ensure that the security response is realistic and proportionate.
+The SECCO will provide the Gold/Strategic Commander with a series of observations and recommendations to ensure that the security response is realistic and proportionate to the event.